-‘Jersey Shore’ To Return To MTV With The Original Cast—Why Is Sammi ‘Sweetheart’ Giancola Staying Away?
+‘Jersey Shore’ To Return To MTV With The Original Cast—Why Is ‘Sammi Sweetheart’ Giancola Staying Away?

 Jersey Shore is headed back to MTV—with its original cast.
-The long-running reality show that made stars out of Nicole “Snooki” Polizzi, Jenni “JWoww” Farley, Mike “The Situation” Sorrentino, Paul “Pauly D” DelVecchio, Ronnie Ortiz-Magro, Vinny Guadagnino and Deena Cortese is set to return to MTV as a spinoff, titled Jersey Shore Family Vacation.
-The new series comes from creator SallyAnn Salsano and her 495 Productions and it will premiere in 2018, according to the Hollywood Reporter.
+The long-running reality show that made stars out of Nicole “Snooki” Polizzi, Jenni “JWoww” Farley, Mike “The Situation” Sorrentino, Paul “Pauly D” DelVecchio, Ronnie Ortiz-Magro, Vinny Guadagnino, and Deena Cortese is set to return to MTV as a spinoff, titled Jersey Shore Family Vacation.
+The new series comes from creator SallyAnn Salsano and her 495 Productions, and it will premiere in 2018, according to the Hollywood Reporter.

 Noticeably missing from MTV’s Jersey Shore revival announcement is Samantha “Sammi Sweetheart” Giancola.
 Sammi had a tumultuous relationship with Ronnie Ortiz-Magro throughout the original series.
 Interestingly, it was Ronnie who didn’t reunite with the rest of the cast for a Burger King commercial last summer and the E! special, Jersey Shore: Reunion Road Trip, which aired earlier this year.
 Ronnie also skipped Deena Cortese’s wedding in October.

-Sammi “Sweetheart” Giancola, who owns a fashion site called SweetheartStyles.com, has not yet commented on the Jersey Shore revival, and there is no official word yet on why she isn’t participating in the Family Vacation spinoff.
+Sammi Sweetheart Giancola, who owns a fashion site called SweetheartStyles.com, has not yet commented on the Jersey Shore revival, and there is no official word yet on why she isn’t participating in the Family Vacation spinoff.

 While Sammi Giancola hasn’t commented on the return of Jersey Shore, her former co-stars already got the party started on Twitter.
-The Situation and JWoww each posted an MTV announcement about the revival, while Snooki tweeted: “Welp, we live on.
+The Situation and JWoww each posted an MTV announcement about the revival, while Snooki tweeted, “Welp, we live on.
 F**k.”

 Check out the reaction from the rest of the Jersey Shore cast below.